 Pope Francis summed up the importance of interfaith dialogue and prayer well: “Many think differently, feel differently, seeking God or meeting God in different ways.
 In this crowd, in this range of religions, there is only one certainty that we have for all: we are all children of God.”

 A student-centered Music Ministry leads the McQuaid Jesuit community in song during schoolwide liturgies.
-To participate or for more information, please contact Mr. Charlie Smith, Director of Music Ministry.
+To participate or for more information, please contact Mr. Braden Bodensteiner, Director of Music Ministry.

-A student-led Rosary Group meets every cycle to pray for the intentions of the McQuaid Jesuit Community.
+A student-led Rosary Group gathers during the school year to pray for the intentions of the McQuaid Jesuit Community.
 The Rosary is a traditional form of Catholic prayer which focuses on the life of Christ by meditating on Mary.

 Every student at McQuaid Jesuit is provided with an opportunity to celebrate the Sacrament of Reconciliation during the academic year.
-Middle School students participate in class penance services, ninth and tenth graders participate in penance services with their theology class, and juniors and seniors are afforded the opportunity during the Kairos Retreat.
+Middle School students and ninth and tenth graders participate in penance services with their theology class, while juniors and seniors are afforded the opportunity during retreat.

 Each year, McQuaid Jesuit offers sacramental preparation for students interested in celebrating Penance and receiving their First Holy Communion.
-The school proudly recognizes these students at the Easter Liturgy.
+The school proudly recognizes these students during the Feast of the Ascension.

 McQuaid Jesuit offers training for those students, faculty, and staff with the desire to serve the community in various liturgical roles.
 These roles include Lector and Eucharistic Minister.
 Please contact Mr. Nathan Drahms, Director of Retreats and Worship, for more information.

-A daily Examen is offered on X and Y days over the PA system.
+A daily Examen is offered every Wednesday over the PA system.
 The Examen is led by faculty, staff, and students.